r-ddle/codec-bot/README.md

 ### Tactical Vocabulary

 The bot recognizes over 100 tactical and Metal Gear Solid-related words including military terms, stealth operations vocabulary, and character names.
 Using these words in your messages grants bonus XP.
-Examples include: tactical, stealth, operation, infiltrate, metal gear, snake, foxhound, codec, and many more.
+Examples include: tactical, stealth, operation, infiltrate, metal gear, snake, foxhound, and many more.

 ## Word-Up Game